Get exclusive premium content! Sign up for a membership now!

 Start by cutting two rectangles for the front and back of the bag.
 Each piece should be 18 inches wide and 16 inches tall.
 Next, cut one rectangle for the bottom panel, measuring 18 by 8 inches.
 For the towel pocket, cut a piece of fabric about 16 by 12 inches.

-Now cut two strips for the handles, around 24 to 28 inches long depending on how low you want the bag to hang.
+Now cut two strips for the handles, around 24 to 28 inches long, depending on how low you want the bag to hang.
 If you’re using webbing or denim, you can leave the edges raw.
-If you’re making the handles from fabric, fold the long edges in toward the center, then fold in half again.
+If you’re making the handles from fabric, fold the long edges in toward the centre, then fold in half again.
 Press the folded strips flat and topstitch both sides to finish the straps.

 Step 2: Make and Attach the Towel Pocket